- Essential Nutrients Provided By Fruits

 - Use a scrub brush to remove the bruised areas, which may be prone to microbes.

-- Avoid eating pre-cut fruits and vegetables.
+- Avoid eating pre-cut fruits.
 Cut them just before you eat.

-- Avoid soaking fresh fruits and vegetables in water for a long time.
+- Avoid soaking fresh fruits in water for a long time.

-Easy Ways To Add More Fruits And Vegetables In Your Diet:
+Easy Ways To Add More Fruits In Your Diet:

-Here are some ideas to add fruits and vegetables to your meals and snacks.
+Here are some ideas to add fruits to your meals and snacks.

 - Add some fresh or dried fruits to your usual eating cereal.
 For instance, combine muesli with chopped apple, banana, and dates.